"Friedrich, why didn't you..."

 Laurie the composer

-Only adaptations where Laurie actually plays the piano come from the 70´s (also in the pbs series from 2017 Laurie plays music).
+Only adaptations where Laurie actually plays the piano are series from the 70s and 2017 mini-series.
 What it comes to the movies it is Mr. Bhaer who is actually much more musical and Fritz does sing and plays music in the books.
 But it is strange that there are only couple adaptations where Laurie actually plays piano and after all Laurie is a composer.
-So far the earlier film versions have had their focus on romanticizing Jo and Laurie instead of giving him a full-personality.
+So far all film versions have had their focus on romanticizing Jo and Laurie instead of giving him a full-personality.
 They follow the Hollywood narrative that the only reason why Laurie exists is to be pretty and to be in love with Jo and he doesn´t have any other aspirations or inspirations outside that.
+The plot of the novel is unconventional because it flips the conventional romance trope, but when the adaptations try to do this while erasing Laurie´s arc they actually follow the conventional romance trope, and not the unconventional story that Louisa wrote.

 Laurie the prankster